dmbarbour/awelon/AboutABC.md

         $ :: [x→x'] * (x * e) → (x' * e)

-Loops can be modeled as fixpoint combinators that copy and apply a block.
+Loops can be modeled with fixpoint combinators.
 A simple fixpoint combinator is `[^'wo]wo^'wo`, and a variation suitable for AO's standard environment is `r[^'wol]wo^'wol`.
 These apply to a block and cause it to construct itself (in fixpoint form) as an argument. *Note:* long running services or applications are not modeled by loops.
 Instead, incremental automata or reactive behaviors are defined assuming an *implicit* top-level loop, which is ultimately provided by the compiler.

 Higher order programming can be modeled as a block that expects a block as an argument.
 Currying (partial application) can be modeled by combining quotation with composition.